-Old Spice is our Senior Services Screenings Series which brings the festival films to Senior Centers in our community.
-Festival Directors, filmmakers and staff visit the centers with the films free of charge to provide our more seasoned audiences with an opportunity to experience the festival closer to home.
+Old Spice is our Senior Services Screenings Series which brings the festival films to Senior Centers in our community free of charge.
+Festival Directors, filmmakers and staff visited centers with the films to provide our more seasoned audiences an opportunity to experience the festival closer to home.

-After our annual event in March, we will schedule free encore screenings of the 2014 festival films, giving the films more exposure and bringing indie films to audiences who might not be able to attend the actual festival.
+After our annual event in March, we scheduled free encore screenings of the 2014 festival films, giving the films more exposure and bringing indie films to audiences who might not be able to attend the actual festival.
 We screen in local theatres as well as alternative venues including closed play streets and the beaches of Rockaway.
+FLIC NIC